Przejdź do treści głównej

 5. 5.
 Add savings from auto-scaling (modern stacks scale down nights/weekends)

-Legacy code doesn't just slow deployment—it impacts every aspect of development.
+Legacy code does not just slow deployment.
+It drags down every part of development.
 Onboarding takes longer.
-Bug rate is higher.
+Bug rate goes up.
 Velocity drops.
-And worst?
-You lose talent— best developers won't work with outdated stack.
+And the worst part?
+Good developers leave, because they don't want to work with outdated technology.

 ⏱️